How to contribute to xPack OpenOCD

 Branches

-, with the latest stable version (default)xpack-development
+, containing the latest stable version (default)xpack-development

-, with the current development versionwebsite
+, containing the current development versionwebsite

-All development is done in the xpack-development
+All development is conducted in the xpack-development

 branch, and contributions via